2022 Zahedan massacre: Findings

 A 6 October 2022 Amnesty International report found that on 30 September government forces had "unlawfully fired live ammunition, metal pellets and teargas" directly into the vicinity of the Great Mosalla of Zahedan prayer site, a large prayer site across the road from the police station, "where hundreds of people, including children and older people, were still performing Friday prayers."
 Amnesty International acknowledged "a minority of protesters throwing stones towards the police station", but found no evidence that "would justify the use of lethal force".
 Amnesty International further stated that "many victims killed (were) facing away from the security forces and posed no imminent threat".
 The report stated there were 66 deaths accounted for so far, plus an unknown number of additional victims.

 Baloch Activists' Campaign first put the number of those killed during the protests at 42 and those injured at 197, Of those, 160 people were injured by live ammunition and the rest by shotgun fire, later putting the number at a higher figure of at least 96 killed (including 13 children) and more than 300 injured, adding that most injured are in critical condition and that the real figure is probably much higher.

+Court martial

+Iranian armed forces launched a private hearing April 2023.